jonjamz/blaze-forms/README.md

   * Running `callbacks.failed()`  --> Sets `failed`.
   * The form's `{{loading}}` state (see below) will run from the time you submit to the time you call one of these.

+Also, the action function is bound to the data context of the form, meaning all validated form values are available with no extra work from `this`.

+Data from elements passed into the action function is **guaranteed to be valid** if:
+* You provided an adequate schema
+* You used ReactiveForms elements
+* You specified the correct schema field for each element (see `basicInput` in the next example).

-**2. Add the ReactiveForm form block and elements to the parent template**.
+**2. Add the ReactiveForms form block and elements to the parent template**.

 ```handlebars
 <!-- Wrapped input with form-wide schema -->